geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 # Module 4 - Lab 3 - Exercise 2 - Review Key Features of SharePoint Online

-Adatum's CTO has heard a lot about Microsoft SharePoint, and he is interested implementing it at Adatum.
-He has asked Holly to look into SharePoint and then report back to him.
-Holly wants to begin by reviewing some of the basic administrative functions in SharePoint Online.
+Adatum's CTO has heard a lot about Microsoft SharePoint and is interested in implementing it at Adatum.
+However, security is of the utmost concern to the CTO, who is concerned whether new sites created within the company can be kept secure.
+The CTO has tasked Holly with reviewing some of the basic administrative functions in SharePoint Online to determine whether it can meet their security requirements.

 ### Task 1 – Site Management